 For gift wrapping, I steered away from my usual ‘last-minute-reject-shop-print’ and went a little more modern.
 Brown kraft paper with copper, black and white ribbon from kikki.
 K. I also spent an unhealthy amount of time there…

 As for presents, this year I barely gave a thought to gifts for myself and threw all my energy into giving to all my favourite people.
 Because of this, I felt very spoilt on Christmas Day, I received so many beautiful and thoughtful gifts.

 On Christmas day I went to church with my family.
-It was quite a modest service and I was compelled by the message, it was a little bit left of centre which I didn’t expect on Christmas day.
-The sermon challenged us to accept that Christmas does not always go the way we imagine, it’s never “perfect” or “right” in the way we anticipate it will be.
+It was quite a modest service and I was compelled by the message.
+It was a little bit left of centre which I didn’t expect on Christmas day.
+The sermon challenged us to accept that Christmas does not always go the way we imagine.
+It’s never “perfect” or “right” in the way we anticipate it will be.
 Poor circumstances like troublesome relationships, financial issues, health problems and even difficulty finding the right Christmas lights are all subject to be upsetting at Christmastime.
-I think it was an important message for me to hear, because I literally built the Christmas season up so much and it didn’t pay off in the way I was hoping.
+I think it was an important message for me to hear.
+I literally built the Christmas season up so much and it didn’t pay off in the way I was hoping.
 Instead, I felt burnt out and too exhausted to fully appreciate it.

-Maybe it would pay for me to not to take it so seriously next year and to accept the more simple and beautiful things about it, like spending time with my family, taking advantage of their air conditioning system and falling asleep instantly after a hearty Christmas meal.
+Maybe it would pay for me to not to take it so seriously next year and to accept the more simple and beautiful things about it.
+Things such as spending time with my family, taking advantage of their air conditioning system and falling asleep instantly after a hearty Christmas meal.
 It’s an important time of year to remember and appreciate what we have, instead of focusing on what we don’t.

-So Christmas 2015 has come and gone; perhaps not quite perfect and relatively short-lived but still pretty bloody good.
+So Christmas 2015 has come and gone.
+Perhaps it wasn’t quite perfect and it was definitely short-lived, but still pretty bloody good.
 I hope your Christmas’ were merry and bright and that you were able to take as much good as possible from it.